 Growth control in normal development and cancer; signal transduction; animal models of cancer

-During animal development, growth and patterning must be intimately coordinated to generate organs of reproducible size and shape.
-Compared to our understanding of pattern formation, much less is known about how the size of an organ is determined.
-My laboratory is using Drosophila and mice as model systems to investigate size-control mechanisms in normal development and their pathological roles in cancer growth.
+The control of organ size is a long-standing puzzle in developmental biology.
+My laboratory uses Drosophila and mice as model systems to investigate size-control mechanisms in normal development and their pathological roles in cancer.
 Our general approach is to use Drosophila as a genetic tool to discover size-control genes.
 We then use a combination of genetics and biochemistry to place these genes into signaling networks.
 Finally, we use mouse genetics to investigate how the size-control mechanisms we have uncovered in Drosophila regulate tissue homeostasis in mammals.
-With these concerted efforts, we aim to decipher the universal rules that govern the control of organ size in metazoan animals.
-Our research has focused on the following two areas.
+With these concerted efforts, we aim to decipher the general mechanisms underlying control of organ size in animals.

 - Huang, J., Wu, S., Barrera, J., Matthews, K. and Pan, D. The Hippo signaling pathway coordinately regulates cell proliferation and apoptosis by inactivating Yorkie, the Drosophila homolog of YAP.
 Cell 122:421-434, 2005.
 Pub Med Reference